 Not affected scenarios

-A scenario that does not span multiple registrable domains (see above for a definition) is not affected.
-Especially, pure intranet scenarios within a corporate DNS domain (e.g. *.acme.corp) are not affected.
+Scenarios that do not span multiple registrable domains (see above for a definition), like pure intranet scenarios within a corporate DNS domain (e.g. *.acme.corp), are not affected.

-The SameSite change does not cause your issue if one of the following is the case:
+The SameSite change also does not cause your issue if one of the following is the case:

 - The issue persists with different browsers apart from Google Chrome version 80, like Internet Explorer, Safari or Firefox.